NightOwl888/ICU4N/README.md

 > **IMPORTANT:** There is a common satellite assembly named `ICU4N.resources.dll` that sits in the assembly directory.
 This file must always be included for ICU4N to function when using satellite assemblies.

-When including custom resource data with ICU4N, be sure to exclude the transitive dependencies from ICU4N as described in [Removing the default Transient Dependency on ICU4N.Resources](removing-the-default-transient-dependency-on-ICU4N.Resources).
+When including custom resource data with ICU4N, be sure to exclude the transitive dependencies from ICU4N as described in [Removing the default Transitive Dependency on ICU4N.Resources](removing-the-default-transitive-dependency-on-ICU4N.Resources).

 ### Custom Resource Files